Pacific Rim Camera

 And where do they get all of this stuff?

-Oddly enough, even though we've been here more than ten years, more and more folks find us every week and quite a few of you have the same questions.
+Oddly enough, even though we've been around more than twenty years, more and more folks find us every week and quite a few of you have the same questions.
 We thought we'd try to address some of the FAQ's such as "Who are you guys?" and "Where do you get your stuff?"
 What follows is a brief overview of our operation, an introduction to ourselves and a hint at who we are, and a bit of our history and how we got here.

 This page was first put up when I made the site.
 People have joined us, others moved on.
 I will try and keep this a bit more up to date.